smckech/lordcephei.github.io/pages/fpcapabilities.md

 The second, extended, kind of local orbital can only be used for semi-core states.
 Instead of artificially subtracting off some linear of the phi and phi-dot to make the orbital vanish at the augmentation radius, a smooth Hankel tail is attached to the orbital.
 The smoothing of tail is constructed to match as well as possible the kinetic energy of the semi-core state.
 This type of orbital has the advantage that the valence envelope function need not "carry" the tail of the semi-core state.
 Its drawback is that more things can “go wrong,” namely it may fail to do a good job of fitting the kinetic energy.

-an example that illustrates the second kind of local orbital is
+An example that illustrates the second kind of local orbital is

     fp/test/test.fp srtio3